DeepVol: Volatility Forecasting from High-Frequency Data with Dilated Causal Convolutions: Model

 where $\sigma_{ReLu}: \mathbb{R} \mapsto \mathbb{R}$ is the selected non-linearity and $\{\alpha_0, \cdots, \alpha_l, \cdots, \alpha_L\}$ is a set of weights applied to the convolutional operations.
-Figure \ref{fig:architecture} presents an overview of the utilised architecture, where a receptive field with previous $T$ days' intraday data is processed through a hierarchy of dilated convolutions to forecast the day-ahead realised volatility.
+Further, the attention mechanism \textcolor{black}{---we use the classic attention mechanism \citep{bahdanau2014neural}, which contrast with self-attention \citep{vaswani2017attention}, as used in Transformer models, where the computational cost scales quadratically in the length of the input sequence, see \citet{moreno2024rough_short, moreno2024rough}---} weights each layer's inputs to reflect their importance at each time-step.
+Figure \ref{fig:architecture} illustrates how the dilated causal convolutions used by the model operate, where a receptive field with previous $T$ days' intraday data is processed through a hierarchy of these dilated convolutions to forecast the day-ahead realised volatility.

 DeepVol, like any deep-feed-forward neural network, is approximating the volatility's unknown function through sample pairs of input and output data $(x, y)$.
 Formally speaking, DeepVol is approximating some function $f_{\theta}(\cdot)$ which is not available in closed form by finding the optimal model's parameters $\hat{\theta}$ derived from the best function approximation $f^*_{\theta}(\cdot)$.